-Educators have known for nearly 40 years that chess improves academic performance by developing young people's problem-solving skills.
+Educators have known for nearly 40 years that chess improves academic performance, developing not only young people's logical reasoning skills but also their "soft skills": patience, attentiveness, self-discipline, conflict management, resilience, and connecting effort and practice with success.
 Older brains also benefit from the challenge and stimulation of chess.
 Additionally, chess players have an insatiable appetite for over-the-board discussion and analysis—one of the chief means by which they deepen their understanding of the game, aside from conventional teacher–student instruction.
-Because area chess organizers have largely bypassed Chicago in favor of the suburbs, city residents of all ages have missed out on many of these benefits.
+As area chess organizers have largely bypassed Chicago in favor of the suburbs, city residents of all ages have missed out on many of these benefits.

 Contribute $250 or more to become a member of our Founders’ Court and receive all the benefits of membership plus free instruction, access to exclusive events and more—or give whatever amount you can afford.
-And please feel free to contact us for more information.